Kazuya Shimba: Early life and education

-Kazuya Shimba was born in Kikugawa on 25 April 1967.
+Kazuya Shimba was born in Kikugawa, Shizuoka Prefecture on 25 April 1967.
 His father is Tatsuo Shimba, a local councilor who also served as mayor of Kikugawa.

-He graduated from high school in Shizuoka, but went to the United States to study political science at Otterbein University in Ohio, where he earned a bachelor's degree, and then went to Israel.
+After graduating high school, Shimba went to the United States to study political science at Otterbein University in Ohio, where he earned a bachelor's degree.
+He also went to a university in Israel.

 Political career

-After returning to Japan, he became a Kikugawa assemblyman in 1994 and began his life as a politician.

-However, he was defeated in the 1998 Kikugawa mayoral election.
+After returning to Japan, Shimba became a Kikugawa assemblyman in 1994.
+He ran an unsuccessful campaign in the 1998 Kikugawa mayoral election.

-In 2001, he ran for the House of Councillors with the Democratic Party of Japan and won the election, joining national politics.
+In 2001 House of Councillors election, Shimba ran as a Democratic Party candidate in Shizuoka at-large district and got elected.

-He focused on diplomacy and defense, serving as Vice Minister of Defense and Vice Minister of Foreign Affairs.
+His focus is on diplomacy and defense, serving as Vice Minister of Defense and Vice Minister of Foreign Affairs.

 After the dissolution of the DPJ, he joined the Democratic Party For the People and currently serves as the secretary general of the Democratic Party For the People.

+He is on close enough terms with Tarō Asō to lend and borrow manga with him (though he later clarified in a YouTube interview that he did not actually borrow manga, and had only made the comment as a joke to reporters), and despite being in the opposition, he maintains a relatively cooperative stance toward the Takaichi administration.
+Additionally, he is well known for his pro-Israel political leanings.